-The annual average EU limit value for $NO_2$ was met at the majority of monitoring sites close to Heathrow Airport in 2011 - presented in Fig. 1.
+The annual average EU limit value for NO2 was met at the majority of monitoring sites close to Heathrow Airport in 2011 - presented in Fig. 1.
 Key information is:

 - Oxford Avenue (red) is approximately 200m northeast of the airport boundary.
-Concentrations have exceeded the limit value since installation in 2005.
-Although concentrations fell to their lowest value in 2010, they increased slightly again in 2011 to 43μg/m.
-Direct airport emissions are approximately 19% of measured NOX concentrations, 6% is from airport-related road traffic, 18% from non-airport traffic and 57% from background sources. - Concentrations at Green Gates (light blue) have shown a gradually increasing trend since 2005.
-In 2010 concentrations breached the limit value but in 2011 they fell to less than 35μg/m.
-Direct airport emissions are approximately 7% of measured NOX concentrations, 5% is from airport-related road traffic, 21% from non-airport traffic and 67% from background sources. - Two other sites exceeded the limit value:

-- London Hillingdon (light green) is mainly affected by emissions from traffic on the M4.
-Concentrations increased slightly in 2011.
-Direct airport emissions are approximately 4% of measured NOX concentrations, 13% is from airport-related road traffic, 38% from non-airport traffic and 45% from background sources.

-- LHR2 (blue dotted line), located near the northern runway, has shown a gradual decreasing trend in concentrations, though it is in an area of high emissions.
+Concentrations have exceeded the limit value since installation in 2005 and fell to approximately 41μg/m3; down from 43μg/m3 in 2011.
+Direct airport emissions are approximately 19% of measured NOX concentrations, 6% is from airport-related road traffic, 18% from non-airport traffic and 57% from background sources. - Two other sites exceeded the limit value: - London Hillingdon (light green) is mainly affected by emissions from traffic on the M4.
+Concentrations increased in 2012 to approximately $58\mu g/m^3$ (55.2 $\mu g/m^3$ in 2011).
+Direct airport emissions are approximately 4% of measured NOX concentrations, 13% is from airport-related road traffic, 38% from non-airport traffic and 45% from background sources. - LHR2 (blue dotted line), located near the northern runway, has shown a gradual decreasing trend in concentrations, though it is in an area of high emissions.
+A concentrations of approximately $46\mu g/m^3$ was recorded in 2012, down from $48\mu g/m^3$ in 2011.
 Direct airport emissions are approximately 30% of measured NOX concentrations, 19% is from airport-related road traffic, 14% from non-airport traffic and 37% from background sources.

-Fig. 1 $NO_2$ annual average concentrations measured at selected sites around Heathrow Airport since 1995
+Fig. 1 NO2 annual average concentrations measured at selected sites around Heathrow Airport since 1995